dgaubert/mammoth/README.md

 For more info visit https://github.com/dgaubert/mammoth to view source code.

 Mammoth implements the [model of development](https://github.com/dgaubert/mammoth/wiki/Workflow) based on [nvie post](http://nvie.com/posts/a-successful-git-branching-model/).
 This git branching model has turned out to be very successful.

+Javascript is the main language used in Mammoth project.
+For this reason, I try to follow the Code Conventions for the JavaScript Programming Language proposed by Douglas Crockford.